 For more information, go to UC CAI website.

-The University of California Research eXchange (UC-ReX) is a joint activity of the 5 University of California (UC) CTSAs, charged with fostering multi-site clinical research by providing access to harmonized clinical data from the 5 health systems.
-The UC-ReX Data Explorer is a secure online system designed to enable UC clinical investigators to identify potential research study cohorts spanning the five UC medical centers.
+TThe University of California Research eXchange (UC ReX) is a joint activity of the 5 University of California (UC) CTSAs, charged with fostering multi-site clinical research by providing access to harmonized clinical data from the 5 health systems.
+The UC Rex Data Explorer is a secure online system designed to enable UC clinical investigators to identify potential research study cohorts spanning the five UC medical centers.
 The Data Explorer allows investigators to conduct interactive searches of data derived from patient care activities at Davis, Irvine, Los Angeles, San Diego and San Francisco.
-Search criteria can include demographics, diagnosis and procedure codes (ICD-9 and CPT), labs, and medications.
-The output of each query from the UC-ReX Data Explorer is a numeric count of patients by site that match the criteria identified in the query.
+Search criteria can include demographics, diagnosis and procedure codes (ICD-9, ICD-10 and CPT), labs, medications, visit details, vital signs and vital status.
+The output of each query from the UC ReX Data Explorer is a numeric count of patients by site that match the criteria identified in the query.
 The numeric count helps investigators assess the feasibility of their study idea by identifying whether there are sufficient numbers of prospective subjects within the UC system.

 For more information, go to UC-ReX website.

-The California CTSA Education Consortium is comprised of the directors of the training and workforce development programs of California institutions that are presently recipients of Clinical Translational Science Awards (CTSA), and whose intent is to collaborate on common key interests related to education and training in California and the resulting diversity of the populations involved in our research.
-The collaborating CTSA institutions include Scripps Research Institute, University of Southern California, Stanford University, UC Davis, UC Irvine, UC Los Angeles, UC San Diego, UC San Francisco and Oregon Health and Science University.
+The Western CTSA Education Consortium is comprised of the directors of the training and workforce development programs of California institutions that are presently recipients of Clinical Translational Science Awards (CTSA), and whose intent is to collaborate on common key interests related to education and training in California and the resulting diversity of the populations involved in our research.
+The collaborating CTSA institutions include Scripps Research Institute, University of Southern California, Stanford University, UC Davis, UC Irvine, UC Los Angeles, UC San Diego, UC San Francisco, Oregon Health and Science University, University of Washington, and University of New Mexico.
 The Consortium has a common goal of advancing the health of residents of California through our activities and has developed an agenda of shared activities considered to be highly relevant for all of their institutions and also nationally.

 Activities underway or in development are: